Adult Sepsis Guidelines Children's Sepsis Guidelines

 Liberate patients from the harmful effects of an ICU stay and improve their long-term outcomes.

-Be part of the international effort to reduce mortality and morbidity from sepsis.
+Be part of the international effort to reduce mortality and morbidity from sepsis and septic shock.

 Explore resources for patients and families and information about post-intensive care syndrome.